-Michelle is a senior lecturer in law in the School of Law and Social Justice.
+Michelle is senior lecturer in law in the School of Law and Social Justice.
 Michelle joined the University of Liverpool in September 2012.
 She was awarded her PhD from the National University of Ireland, Galway in 2011.
-Michelle also holds an LLM in International Human Rights Law from the same institution and a BA in European Studies from Trinity College Dublin.
+She also holds an LLM in International Human Rights Law from the Irish Centre for Human Rights and a BA in European Studies from Trinity College Dublin.

 Michelle researches in international law and human rights law.
 Her research is specifically concerned with state power and violence.
 She writes about histories and practices of torture as well as the prohibition of torture and other forms of ill-treatment.
 Michelle is also interested in conflict, counter-terrorism and states of emergency from historical, theoretical and human rights perspectives.
 She employs an 'anxious critique' of rights and her research is particularly informed by continental philosophy and critical theory.
 Michelle's first monograph, The Prohibition on Torture in Exceptional Circumstances, was published with Cambridge University Press in 2013.
 She is now working on a follow up project entitled: the political theology of torture.
 Michelle is also interested in discourses around human rights and is the co-editor (with Drywood and Hughes) of Human Rights in the Media: Fear and Fetish (Routledge, 2019), examining the representation of human rights in the media in the context of the UK Human Rights Act repeal debates.